 Restrictions on what can be included in your carry-on luggage may change.
-To avoid inadvertently packing restricted items in your carry-on, we suggest that you consult the Transportation Security Administration website at www.tsa.gov/public.
+To avoid inadvertently packing restricted items in your carry-on, we suggest that you consult the Transportation Security Administration website at www.tsa.gov/public, which keeps a current list of restricted items.
+From the main website click on Our Travelers, then Air Travel, and then you will see a link for Prohibited Items.